tcwilkinson/caa2015/ideas.md

 As I show at the begining of my talk, community is important for mixing ideas.
 The modularity of FS ease the blurring of academic border in imprivisible ways.
 As an example, I will present my work on hittite seals.
 I started a project with R on seals and created a data base with some code and mainly working in multivariate analysis.
 I presented my work during an R Conference in Lyon and I had a lot of feedback.
 Eventually my dataset, code and my questions served as a Bachelor thesis in statistical modeling.
 Then I came back with the results and we are now contribuating to transform the work in an article.
 This example shows that the borders are not just blurred in one way (that is archaeologist need statistic) but in the other way arround too (What are archaeologist looking for and awaiting from statistician?)

 Reproducibilty make the modulation of knowledge easier and quicker and challengehow the knowledge is transmitted.
+%%%% HERE TO BE BETTER

 10) The Conclusion
     In this presentation I wanted to explore the relation of FS with archaeology.
-It's a personnal statement but I wanted to explain how FS is influencing my practice of archaeology.
+It's a personnal statement but I wanted to explore how FS is influencing my practice of archaeology.
 I hope to have been able to show that the effect of FS in Science and the perspective it oppens.
-Even if - I hope - a lot of what I have say is not revolutionary,  this does of course highlight the need for further advocaca for FS in archaeology and I would like to see more debates on how FS challenge Knowledge transmission.
+Even if - I hope - a lot of what I have say is not revolutionary,  this highlight the need for further advocacy for FS in archaeology and I would like to see more debates on how FS challenge knowledge transmission.
 I would now like to give you the opportunity to ask questions.
 Thank you very much for listening.